timersys/popups/README.txt

 >
 > * Beautiful optin forms for popular mail providers
 > * Currently supporting MailChimp, Aweber, Postmatic, Mailpoet, Constant Contact
+> * New popup positions such as top/bottoms bars or fullscreen modes
 > * Track impressions and Conversions of social networks and forms like CF7 or Gravity forms
 > * Track impressions and Conversions in Google Analytics
 > * 8 New animations effects